 She won a scholarship to Western Michigan University (then Western Michigan College) and graduated summa cum laude with a Bachelor of Arts in Music.
 She continued to perform and accompany vocalists and instrumentalists.

-During her college years, she continued her studies with Dorothea Sage Snyder; Julius Stulberg, who before becoming the head of the String Department at Western had been on the faculty of Michigan State University; Owen Berger; and H. Glenn Henderson, who had studied in Paris with a teacher whose musical training was traceable directly to the great composer Frédéric Chopin.
+During her college years, she continued her studies with Dorothea Sage Snyder; Julius Stulberg, who before becoming the head of the String Department at Western had been on the faculty of Michigan State University; Owen Berger; and H. Glenn Henderson, who had studied in Paris with Nadia Boulanger, who in turn had studied with the great composer Frédéric Chopin.

 Following graduation, she continued her teaching career in Kalamazoo in the studio of H. Glenn Henderson and in Richland, Michigan, where she also taught music in the public schools for two years.